StuPhD95/Finite-Difference-Methods-for-PDEs/README.md

 **One-Dimensional Wave Equation**

 Physically, this problem could represent an elastic string that is stretched between two supports at $a=0$ and $b=1$.
 It is then set in motion so that it vibrates in a vertical plane.
 The wave speed is taken to be $c=2$ and the initial condition is $u(x,0)=sin(\pi x)+\sin(2\pi x)$.
-The plots below consider two different boundary conditions corresponding th $x=b$.
+The plots below consider two different boundary conditions corresponding to $x=b$.
 The situation on the right describes when the right-end of the string is raised with respect to time.

 $u(1,t)=0$            |  $u(1,t)=t$